Academy of American Studies: History and background

 In addition to the program of international trips, students participate in trips related to American history, including visits to Philadelphia, Gettysburg, Boston, Plymouth, and Washington, D.C.
-As well, classes are encouraged to take trips throughout New York City to museums, the theatre, the opera, the ballet, and the symphony.
+Additionally, classes are encouraged to take trips throughout New York City to museums, theatres, operas, ballets, and symphonies.

 Curriculum

 Students take four years of American history, including enriched courses in American History in 9th and 10th grades, law, and Senior Thesis/Civics in eleventh and twelfth grade in addition to the courses required by New York State.
 Advanced Placement classes include AP European History, AP American History, AP Government and Politics, AP Macroeconomics, and AP Human Geography.

 Advanced courses abound, including College Biology, AP Environmental Science, College Now Physics, College Now Chemistry, College Now Statistics, AP Calculus, and High School Calculus.

 English at the school includes AP English Literature and AP English Language, as well as a series of courses across all four grades which include writing as preparation for college and a reading list which modern works.

 World Languages offered are French and Spanish.

-AP courses are offered in many subjects, including: AP Calculus, AP Biology, AP Environmental Science, AP US History, AP European History, AP Macroeconomics, AP Human Geography, AP English Literature, AP English Language, AP Spanish Language, AP Spanish Literature, and AP US Government and Politics..
+AP courses are offered in many subjects, including: AP Calculus, AP Biology, AP Environmental Science, AP US History, AP European History, AP Macroeconomics, AP Human Geography, AP English Literature, AP English Language, AP Spanish Language, AP Spanish Literature, and AP US Government and Politics.

 The school also offers arts classes, which include Playwriting/Acting, Studio Art, Digital Media, Studio Are, College Now Art History and Opera Appreciation (in which students attend dress rehearsals at the Metropolitan Opera six times a year).
 In the 2022–2023 school year, the academy is finalizing the Band/Orchestra and Chorus classes.

 Academy of American Studies offers an ENL program for approximately 40 English Language Learners and a full ICT program for approximately 120 students with IEP's.
 The school's total enrollment is approximately 1200.